Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Windows.md

 -----

 ## Creating a multiple mint CAT

+If you're a visual learner, click [here](https://chialisp.com/docs/tutorials/multiple_issuance_CAT "Multiple mint CAT video tutorial") for a video tutorial for creating a multiple mint CAT.

 Next we’ll create a CAT capable of minting tokens multiple times.
 This CAT uses a delegated TAIL, which is much more flexible than the previous one.
 As long as you sign a puzzlehash that you specify, you can mint new tokens using whatever TAIL you want.
 This allows for features such as rebate offers and distributed minting and retiring of tokens.